axocomm/lambda.codes/resources/pages/about/experience.md

-In the summer of 2015, I was a Production Engineering intern at Facebook's headquarters in Menlo Park, CA. Here, I worked on the PE Mobile team on several projects.
+In the summer of 2015, I was a Production Engineering intern at Facebook's headquarters in Menlo Park, CA. Here, I worked on the PE Mobile team on several projects involving the use of PHP and Hack, Python, Phabricator, Chef, and Mercurial.

 My primary project was an automated (almost touchless) Android device provisioning tool.
 This tool is used for preparing devices out of the